Deravvs/My-projects/Loan approval prediction/readme.md

 Predict loan approval status using machine learning.
 This project includes data preprocessing, model training, and a Streamlit web app for predictions.

 # Aim
-  The projects aims to help banks make accurate decisions on which client ot business is loan worthy in other to mitigate risk and efficiently allocate bank loans
+  The projects aims to help banks make accurate decisions on which client or business is loan worthy in other to mitigate risk and efficiently allocate bank loans.

 ## Features
 - Data preprocessing and EDA